Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 How to Test LiFePO4 Cells Before Building a Battery Bank

 Cell testing before assembly prevents weak-pack surprises later.
-Use this practical pre-build workflow to verify voltage behavior, balance spread, and connection quality.
+Use this practical pre-build workflow to verify capacity, internal resistance, voltage behavior, and cell matching.

 LiFePO4battery testingoff-grid solarcell matchingDIY battery bank